tynatsuhara/swamp-camp-native/README.md

 # SWAMP CAMP native

-This is the build used to generate native app versions of [SWAMP CAMP](https://swamp.camp) using [nativefier](https://github.com/nativefier).
+This was used to generate native app versions of [SWAMP CAMP](https://swamp.camp) using [nativefier](https://github.com/nativefier).
+It is no longer supported!